 3. University of Wisconsin - Madison

-A Big Ten University, this large research school placed 47th on the U.S. News and World Report's list of national universities in 2015.
+A Big Ten University, the University of Wisconsin - Madison placed 44th among national universities according to the U.S. News and World Report in 2017.
 Graduate students in the Interdepartmental Graduate Program in Nutritional Sciences (IGPNS) at the Department of Nutritional Sciences can earn an M.S. and a Ph.D.
 Areas of specialization include biochemical and molecular nutrition, animal nutrition and human nutrition.

 Top Graduate Nutrition Schools